 As of September 30, 2016, we have cumulatively recorded \$78.2 million in insurance recoveries related to insurance policy years for which we have surpassed our deductible.
 We have received multiple payments under these policies from our insurance provider during fiscal 2015 and 2016, reducing our insurance recovery receivable related to insurance policy years for which we have surpassed our deductible to \$30.7 million as of September 30, 2016.
 The total recovery amount recorded during the current fiscal year of \$59.3 million fully offsets the incremental expense recorded related to the water intrusion issues in New Jersey, and was \$3.6 million greater than the underlying expense related to the Florida stucco issues, as we began to recover more costs than initially anticipated.
 The remaining insurance recovery amount for the year ended September 30, 2016 beyond the water intrusion issues in New Jersey and the Florida stucco issues related to expenditures for warranty issues that are individually immaterial but are also in excess of our insurance thresholds.
-The total recovery amount recorded during our fiscal 2015 of \$18.9 million offset \$12.7 million of the underlying expense related to the Florida stucco issues that were individually immaterial but are also in excess of our insurance thresholds.
+The total recovery amount recorded during our fiscal 2015 of \$18.9 million offset \$12.7 million of the underlying expense related to the Florida stucco issues (leaving a net expense of \$13.6 million related to these matters), while the remainder related to expenditures for warranty issues that were individually immaterial but were also in excess of our insurance thresholds.